technicat/TootSDK/FORK.md

 - Moved HTML rendering code (and SwiftSoup dependency) to the demo where it is used
 - Removed unused TootSDKError enums
 - Removed obsolete tests
+- Remove deprecated code (not trying to support anyone)
 - Misc code and comment cleanup